bizskid/splix-ui-backup/README.md

 # splix-ui-backup
-just anothe backup you complete moron, you should consider finding a doctor at this point.
+just another backup you complete moron, you should consider finding a doctor at this point.

+ALL CREDIT SHALL GO TO THE ONE AND ONLY MATAS